 Executors and administrators have the same job to perform.
 However, the executor is directed by the decedent’s Will when distributing probate assets to heirs.
 The administrator must follow the intestacy laws of the state in which you lived when you died.

 It’s important to understand how assets pass from the decedent to his or her beneficiaries during estate administration.
-Speaking to experienced estate administration lawyers can give you a better understanding of this process.
+Speaking with our estate administration lawyer can give you a better understanding of this process.

 Probate Property vs. Non-Probate Property